 - An early ultrasound to check for dates

-- A mid-pregnancy ultrasound to check for baby’s growth (and often gender if you wish)
+- A mid-pregnancy ultrasound to check for the growth of your baby (and often the sex of your baby if you wish)

 - A mid pregnancy CBC (often to check for anemia)